snowjug/stickly/README.md

 > **Your secrets are safe here**

-A modern, interactive anonymous message board where users can share their thoughts, inspirations, knowledge, and confessions with the world.
-Built with a sleek Apple-inspired design featuring draggable message cards, smooth animations, and a fully responsive interface.
+A modern, feature-rich anonymous message board where users can share their thoughts, knowledge, and confessions with the world.
+Built with a sleek Apple-inspired design featuring smooth animations, likes/reactions, search functionality, and a fully responsive interface optimized for all devices.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Node](https://img.shields.io/badge/node-%3E%3D14.0.0-brightgreen.svg)